-- a) The Multilateral Patent Agreements-Paris Convention-Independence of Nation, Compulsory Licensing; The Patent Cooperation Treaty (PCT), Budapest Treaty, European Patent Convention, TRIPS Agreement- Safeguards and exceptions, Doha Declaration on Public Health,; - b) Patent and the Convention on Biological Diversity; - c) Patent Licensing, Transfer of technology and Competition. - d) Plant Variety as an IP-Multilateral Agreements-TRIPS Agreement, The International Union for the Protection of New Varieties of Plants (UPOV) 1991, 1978 &1961 Act, International Treaty on Plant Genetic Resources for Food and Agriculture 2001 (ITPGRFA).
+a) The Multilateral Patent Agreements-Paris Convention-Independence of Nation, Compulsory Licensing; The Patent Cooperation Treaty (PCT), Budapest Treaty, European Patent Convention, TRIPS Agreement- Safeguards and exceptions, Doha

+Declaration on Public Health,;

+- b) Patent and the Convention on Biological Diversity; - c) Patent Licensing, Transfer of technology and Competition. - d) Plant Variety as an IP-Multilateral Agreements-TRIPS Agreement, The International Union for the Protection of New Varieties of Plants (UPOV) 1991, 1978 &1961 Act, a) Basic Characteristic of the Trademark, Domain Name and Geographical Indication- Trademark at the Multilateral level-Paris Convention and Trademarks, and Well

+International Treaty on Plant Genetic Resources for Food and Agriculture 2001 (ITPGRFA).